 Jane made it from the newspaper comic page (complete with Sunday comic Jane Arden paper doll fashion cutouts) to comic books, a c.
-1938-39 radio series and a 1941 movie.
+1930s radio series or two, and a 1941 movie.
 Turner Classic Movies has a trailer and summary.

 The strip was created by newspaperman Monte Barrett in 1927 and kept running in syndication until 1968.
 (See the Monte Barrett bio at the Des Moines Register.)
 His comic was aimed at women readers, and the radio serial that followed a decade later was broadcast in the morning, prime time for soap operas and other programs aimed at women listeners.
 Jane Arden was promoted in newspaper display ads as “the most beautiful girl in comics,” which became “the most beautiful girl in the newspaper world” to radio listeners.

 The Old Time Radio Researchers “singles and doubles” collection includes only one Jane Arden episode, giving it an unspecified date in 1939.
 Radio history pioneer J.David Goldin’s collection log describes two episodes, dating them July 1937 and September, 1938, but his descriptions sound like the first two consecutive episodes of the daily serial that other sources date as September 26 and 27, 1938.